Frequently Asked Questions

 We do not provide any vaccinations.

 We strive to always be as transparent with our fees as possible.
 Depending on delivery location and a few other factors, our package rates range from $6,000-$6,500.
-This rate includes all of your prenatal visits, birth with both Licensed Midwives present, six weeks of postpartum care for mom and six weeks of Well Baby Care!
+This rate includes all of your prenatal visits, birth with both a Licensed Midwives and birth assistant, six weeks of postpartum care for mom and six weeks of Well Baby Care!

 We offer flexible payment plans, including discounts for those paying in full by 34 weeks!
 Prior to your first visit, you will have the opportunity to review our Financial Contract in full.